Study Abroad in England at School with English Students

 also benefit from smaller class sizes since many students leave

-school to go into employment, professional training or continue in
+school to go into employment or professional training allowing our

 Extra curricular activities